MrMinemeet/LANBox/README.md

   * [Raspberry Pi 4 (4GB-Model)](https://amzn.to/2YkDaIE)

 2. **Micro-SD Card**
-Stores the operating system called [Raspberry Pi OS](https://www.raspberrypi.org/downloads/)
+Stores the operating system called [Raspberry Pi OS](https://www.raspberrypi.org/downloads/).
+Basically any Micro-SD card with a size of at least 8GB will do it.

 3. **5V USB power supply**
   * For the Pi 3b, 3b+ you'll need a power supply with a Micro-USB plug.
 Anyting with 2A will do it here.